nunziosorrentino/breakingws/docs/source/overview.rst

 guide.
 The methods of the package are documented :ref:`here <api>`.

 .. warning::
-    These tools works well just if launched from *breakingws/bin* directory.
+    These tools work well just if launched from *breakingws/bin* directory.
     This bug will be fixed in next versions!